Send the link below via email or IMCopy

 When Colons are Used Between

-an Introductory Clause and another Clause
+an Introductory Clause and Another, Dependent Clause

-Use a colon between an independent, introductory clause (one that could stand on its own) and a final phrase or clause that illustrates, extends, or amplifies the preceding thought
+Use a colon between an independent, introductory clause (one that could stand on its own) and a final phrase or clause that illustrates, extends, or amplifies the preceding thought (primarily dependent)

 Jack Skellington has one mission: to be Santa Claus.